LPF33/Shoppy/README.md

 - Testing
 - Budget Component to track all expenses and get a chart bar for monthly expenses
-- Refactor: useFirebase-Hook to have one reusable Firebase Function for CRUD operations

 ## Tech Stack